goschtl/zope/bluebream/trunk/docs/source/tutorial.rst

   ...
   Committed revision 1.

-After adding code to version controlling system, you need to bootstrap the Buildout and run ``buildout`` command to build the application.
+Adding source code to version controlling system is an optional step, but it is recommended even for experiments.
+Now you have, a ready to use, stand alone source code.
+You need not to have the ``bluebream`` distribution installed anymore to function any task.
+The source code contains mechanism to install dependencies and setup other things required.
+The only necessary things you need to have is a pure Python installation and internet access to PyPI.
+We will see how this is becoming possible in the upcoming sections.

+The next step is building the application using Buildout.
 The purpose of Buildout is to automate all the process involved in building an Python application/package from scratch.
 The only basic requirement for Buildout is a Python installation.
-Buildout provides a bootstrapping script to to initialize Buildout.
+Buildout provides a bootstrapping script to initialize Buildout.
 This bootstrap script named ``bootstrap.py`` will do these things:

 - Download and install ``setuptools`` package from PyPI